2023 Belgian Grand Prix Weekend Information

 WHAT HAS CHANGED AT THE CIRCUIT SINCE LAST YEAR?

-It’s yet to be announced how many DRS zones there will be at the 2023 Belgian Grand Prix.
-There were two DRS zones at the 2022 Belgian Grand Prix.
+It’s yet to be announced how many DRS zones there will be at the 2024 Belgian Grand Prix.
+Last year, there were two DRS detection points and two activation zones.
+The activation zones were located on the Kemmel Straight and on the pit straight.

 CIRCUIT DE SPA-FRANCORCHAMPS TRACK GUIDE